-You strongly prefer to learn and study in a cool environment.
-You feel uncomfortable in a warm environment.
-It can make you feel very tired and affect your ability to concentrate.
+You have a moderate preference for learning and studying in a cool environment.
+You often feel uncomfortable in a warm environment.
+It can make you feel tired and affect your ability to concentrate.

 Based on your results, you should try to make sure you are comfortably cool when studying and learning.
-Read the following recommendations and select the ones you think would work best for you.
+Read the